oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 ```

 The payload  is self-contained i.e.  it contains the target application API in _targetRestApi_ node,  target application’s Rest API operation in _targetRestApiOperation_ node and a target application’s Rest API payload in _targetRestApiPayload_ node.
-Headers for target REST API call should be sent as key , value pair in _targetRestApiHeaders_ node.
+Headers for target REST API call should be sent in _targetRestApiHeaders_ node.

 In most cases the target application API will need a security token.
 Usually this token is passed in the authorization header of the POST call to API Gateway.
-This token needs to be securely stored for target application API processing later by Functions.
-For this purpose,  the json payload contains a  node called _vaultSecretName_ which is an id that should be unique to messages that has the same auth token passed in authorization header.
+This token needs to be securely stored for target application API processing later by _process-data_ Function.
+For this purpose,  the json payload contains a  node called _vaultSecretName_ which is an id that should be unique to messages that has the same auth token.
 The unique id will be used as a secret name in the Vault and the secret content will be the auth token passed in the authorization header.
-When the auth token in the authorization header changes, a new value should be passed in the _vaultSecretName_ for those messages.
+When the auth token in the authorization header is different, a new value should be passed in the _vaultSecretName_ for those messages.

-_createdDate_ is used internally by the Functions to sort the records based on the date.
-Pass the date and time in this field.

 Step 2.	_store-data_  inserts the JSON payload into _datasync_collection_.
 It adds a new node to json payload called , _status_ with value as _not_processed.
 This node will be used by _process-data_ Function to filter the records.
 It also reads the _vaultSecretName_ and creates a secret in Vault with content as the authorization header token and secret name as the value of the node _vaultSecretName_.